Naval Warfare Officer

 Learn more about Basic Training here.

-Naval Warfare Officers attend the Naval Officer Training Centre in Esquimalt, British Columbia, for 12 months training for their specific responsibilities.
+Naval Warfare Officers attend the Naval Fleet School Pacific in Esquimalt, British Columbia, for 12 months training for their specific responsibilities.
 The training consists of classroom instruction, simulators, and practical training at sea, in order to gain expertise and hands-on experience in navigation, bridgemanship, communications, relative motion, ship safety, emergency procedures, seamanship and Rules of of the Road.

-Upon successful completion of this formal training, you will be posted to your first operational ship where, in approximately 24 months, you will complete at-sea requirements and on-the-job training leading to a Bridge Watchkeeping Certificate and Naval Officer Professional Qualification.
+Upon successful completion of this formal training, you will be posted to your first operational ship where, in approximately 24 months, you will complete at-sea requirements and on-the-job training leading to a Bridge Watchkeeping Certificate and Naval Warfare Officer Professional Qualification.

 After six months of practical application of your professional training, you will specialize for four to six months in any of the following areas: